-Search “Lofoten, Norway” and you’ll get a sense of it straightaway: an isolated Arctic archipelago, dramatic natural scenery, outdoors activities, fishing, a proud Viking heritage.
+Search “Lofoten, Norway” and you’ll get a sense of it straightaway: an isolated Arctic archipelago of striking natural beauty, an outdoors playground and fishing destination with a proud Viking heritage.
 Look closer, and you’ll realise the need for superlatives.
 Lofoten isn’t ‘just’ a collection of fishing villages, it’s a key player in the industry containing the largest cod stock in the world.
 It offers a myriad of ways to get outdoors, from seriously stunning hiking trails and cycling routes to sea kayaking, surfing, and even cold water scuba diving.
-Above all, it’s the treasure chest of landscape photography.
+Now, it’s emerging as a mecca for landscape photographers.

 As a total Lord of the Rings nerd, it seemed to me like one of Tolkien’s designs – the kind of place you expect to see on a map of Middle Earth.
-Mountains meet water everywhere you look, spires towering between picturesque fishing villages and sheltered harbours where red cabins perch on stilts.
+Mountains meet water everywhere you look; rocky spires towering between picturesque fishing villages and sheltered harbours where red cabins perch on stilts.
 Surf-swept beaches fringe the coastlines.
 In winter, sunlight dials down to a soft, silky glow, and the world becomes a pastel dreamscape mirrored in crystal clear waters.
-This is the place to go if you want to hike amongst unspoilt nature and create art you’ll cherish for the rest of your life.

 WHEN TO GO & THE WEATHER